AdNowacki/ParkApp/README.md

 - Contact the author to obtain the .env file.
 The .env file is required.
 - Fetch translations `yarn fetch-locales`
 - Start developer mode `yarn dev`
+- To log in and view the pilot screen, you need to use the credentials you sent me for the task.
+You’ll find them in the received .env variables.

 ## Scripts